beamlab-hsph/Neural-Moment-Matching-Regression/README.md

-# DeepFeatureProxyVariable
+# Neural Moment Matching Regression
-Code for "
+Code for an upcoming NeurIPS submission
-Deep Proxy Causal Learning and its Application to Confounded Bandit Policy Evaluation" (https://arxiv.org/abs/2106.03907)

 ## How to Run codes?